 Buying Guide: What to Look for When Buying a Pill Dispenser

 Here are some of the things you should look for when buying a medication dispenser:

 You should also consider if the device requires a phone line or not.
-If it does need connected to a phone line, this might limit your placement choices.
+If it needs to be connected to a phone line, it might limit your placement choices.